affablemattress/price-tracker/README.md

 `Selenium.py`

 ### Commands:
- - `mail` change adress to send mails to / change adress to send mails from.
+ - `mail` change address to send mails to / change adress to send mails from.
- - `credentials` change login credentials for sites.
+ - `credentials` change login credentials for websites.
- - `add` add address to the tracking list.
+ - `add` add a new address to the tracking list.
- - `remove` remove address from the list.
+ - `remove` remove an address from the list.
  - `list` print and mail the list items.
  - `reset` reset all data.
  - `activate` start looping through the list and notify with mail on any change.
  - `dectivate` breaks the loop.